-- (c) If a regular, full-time employee, other than a Police employee is called in to work on a City designated holiday on the day the holiday is observed, not necessarily the calendar day on which the holiday falls, by receiving the appropriate amount of CALL-OUT pay (Chapter III-5, Section F) in addition to eight (8) hours of pay. - (d) If a regular, part-time employee is scheduled to work on a City Designated Holiday, such employee will be paid at a rate of one and one half (1 1⁄2) times their regular rate.
-Such employee will be paid for all hours worked on the City Designated Holiday which will start at midnight the day of the designated holiday. - (5) Incentive Personal Day.
+- (c) If a regular, full-time employee, other than a Police employee is called in to work on a City designated holiday on the day the holiday is observed, not necessarily the calendar day on which the holiday falls, by receiving the appropriate amount of CALL-OUT pay (Chapter III-5, Section F) in addition to eight (8) hours of pay. - (5) Incentive Personal Day.
 Each full-time employee of the City who does not use any sick leave for any purpose for the six (6) month period from January 1 through June 30 or from July 1 through December 31, shall be entitled to one (1) incentive personal day (8 hours) per six (6) month period.
 Each eligible employee must have been employed for the entire eligibility period and not have carried a negative balance of sick time during that period.
 The incentive personal day granted pursuant to this section cannot be accrued and will be lost to the employee unless used within the next six (6) month period. - (6) Police Holidays.
 Each full-time police employee shall be entitled to fourteen (14) paid holidays (112 hours) per calendar year, to be used as the holidays occur and as approved by the Chief of Police or his/her designee.
 Off time, holidays, and vacations must be approved by the Chief of Police or his/her designee.

-Police Lieutenants and Dispatchers who are scheduled to work on any Designated Holiday shall be paid at a rate of one and one half $(1\frac{1}{2})$ times their regular rate.
+Police Lieutenants and Dispatchers who are scheduled to work on any Designated Holiday shall be paid at a rate of one and a half (11⁄2) times their regular rate.
 Police Lieutenants and Dispatchers will be paid at their regular rate for Observed Holidays.